 This answer on StackOverflow is an interesting read that explains why non-const lvalue references are not allowed to bind to rvalues/temporary objects (due to implicit type conversion producing unexpected behavior when combined with out-parameters).

-Out parameters have an unnatural syntax
+Out parameters have an unnatural usage syntax

 Out-parameters, while functional, have a few downsides.